supreethr23/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

 <validation step="f1f20e86-84c1-438d-8082-5d5efac68d67" />

-In this exercise, you have seen how to enable GitOps Configuration on connected K8s Cluster and how it works.
+## Summary

-Now, you can move on to the next exercise.
+In this exercise, you deployed a sample Kubernetes app using the az k8sconfiguration command and GitOps.
+You then updated the linked repository configuration and verified that the connected Kubernetes cluster applied the updates automatically based on the changes made.